You can either join online, here, or by calling our customer service at 1-(800)732-1727.

-We have a Built Ford Tough Series and a Touring Pro Division.
-The Built Ford Tough Series is the nationally televised elite tour featuring the top 35 bull riders in the world and the fiercest bucking bulls.
-The Touring Pro Division is the developmental tour of the PBR and gives riders the opportunity to compete in PBR-sanctioned events while earning money to qualify for the nationally televised Built Ford Tough Series.
-There is only one set of world standings, based on points, and the draw for each Built Ford Tough Series, the Top 5 riders (based on money earned) from the Touring Pro Division are allowed to move into the Built Ford Tough World Finals is the 35 riders with the most cumulative points from BFTS, TPD, and International events.
+Built Ford Tough Series is the nationally-televised, elite tour featuring the top 35 bull riders in the world and the fiercest bucking bulls.
+The Touring Pro Division is the developmental tour of the PBR and gives riders the opportunity to compete in PBR-sanctioned events while earning points to qualify for the nationally-televised Built Ford Tough Series.
+There is only one set of world standings, based on points, and the draw for each Built Ford Tough Series event is the Top 35 riders on Tuesday.
+The qualifiers for the Built Ford Tough World Finals is the 35 riders with the most cumulative points from BFTS, TPD, and International events.

 Check out our TV broadcast schedule, here, for the complete TV schedule.

 The most apparent difference is that the ropes are pulled from opposite sides.
 The conventional rope is pulled from the riding-hand side while the Brazilian rope is pulled from the free-hand side.
 There are also subtle differences in the way the ropes are braided.
 With a conventional bull rope, the loop (the knotted part of the rope used for adjustment) is on the free-hand side of the handle, while the tail (the portion of rope ran through the loop and back to the hand) is on the riding-hand side of the handle.